 Latest posts by Allison Tibaldi

-Starved after your visit to one of the Upper West Side's top kid destinations—the American Museum of Natural History (79th Street and Central Park West) and the Children's Museum of Manhattan (83rd Street and between Amsterdam and Broadway)?
-Few Manhattan neighborhoods scream kid-friendly quite like the UWS, and that means the area's restaurants are overwhelmingly welcoming to families.
+Starved after your visit to one of the top kid destinations on the Upper West Side?
+Home to the American Museum of Natural History (AMNH), the DiMenna Children's History Museum at the New-York Historical Society, and the Children's Museum of Manhattan (CMOM), few Manhattan neighborhoods scream kid-friendly quite like the UWS, and that means the area's restaurants are overwhelmingly welcoming to families.

-So while you really can't go wrong, we've rounded up 12 of the best spots where families can grab a quick bite or even sit down for a full meal.
+So while you really can't go wrong, we've rounded up a dozen of the best spots where you can grab a quick bite or even sit down for a full meal.
 For more family-friendly eateries, check out our NYC Restaurant Guide.